Best Practices: Identifying Opportunities

 Energy Use and Loss Footprints

-Energy Footprints map the flow of energy supply, demand, and losses in U.S. manufacturing industries to help indentify energy-saving opportunities.
+Energy Footprints map the flow of energy supply, demand, and losses in U.S. manufacturing industries to help identify energy-saving opportunities.
 The DOE Industrial Technologies Program provides energy footprints for various industries.

 High Performance Data Centers